 The standard encoder voltage level is TTL (0-5v), however, voltage levels up to 12 Volts are acceptable.
-(If using differential signals, 12 Volts can be input directly to the DMC-30000.
+(If using differential signals, 12 Volts can be input directly to the DMC-41x3.
 Single-ended 12 Volt signals require a bias voltage input to the complementary inputs).

-The DMC-30000 can accept analog feedback instead of an encoder.
-For electrical specifications see Analog Inputs, pg 42 and the AF in the command reference for configuration.
+The DMC-41x3 can accept analog feedback (±10v) instead of an encoder for any axis.
+For more information see the command AF in the command reference.

 To interface with other types of position sensors such as absolute encoders, Galil can customize the controller and command set.
-Please contact Galil to discuss particular system and application requirements with an Applications Engineer.
+Please contact Galil to talk to one of our applications engineers about your particular system requirements.